Senzing/mapper-open-ownership/README.md

 ## Overview

-The [oor_mapper.py](oor_mapper.py) python script converts the Open Ownership Register to json files ready to load into Senzing.
+The [oor_mapper.py] python script converts the Open Ownership Register to json files ready to load into Senzing.

-The Open Ownership download page is [here](https://register.openownership.org/download).
+The Open Ownership download page is [here].
 Just select the latest date and download the file.
 It should be named something like "statements.yyyy-mm-ddThh_mm_ssZ.jsonl.gz"

 Usage: